buhala/ubuntu-tweaks/README.md

 https://chrome.google.com/webstore/detail/backspace-as-backforward/aeffggjddcchloadflonilaahpclmbnm

-To add it in firefox, which I often switch to, we open
+To add it in firefox, which I often switch to, we open

 about:config